Personnel Security FAQs

 (11) What do I (or my counsel) need to do to prepare for the hearing?

-You should think about what you want the Administrative Judge to know in order to refute or rebut the security concerns raised in the Notification Letter.
+You should think about what you want the Administrative Judge to know in order to refute or resolve the security concerns raised in the Notification Letter.
 You should then consider how to prove your claims, since it is your responsibility to convince the Administrative Judge that granting or restoring your security clearance will not endanger the common defense and security and is clearly consistent with the national interest.
 To that end, your witnesses could be critical in providing greater support for your claims.
-For example, if you have undergone an alcohol rehabilitation program, you might consider submitting documents from the treatment program and requesting that your treatment counselor testify about the program and your rehabilitation efforts.
+For example, if you have undergone an alcohol rehabilitation program, you might consider requesting that your treatment counselor testify about the program and your rehabilitation efforts.
+Documentary evidence, like proof you attended a treatment program, may also be helpful.

 (12) How do I deal with witnesses?

 You should prepare questions to ask each witness.
-The answers to those questions should address the background of the witness, his or her relationship to you, his or her familiarity with the issues related to the hearing, and the specific testimony that you want the Administrative Judge to consider.
+The answers to those questions should address the background of the witness, their relationship to you, their familiarity with the issues related to the hearing, and the specific testimony that you want the Administrative Judge to consider.
 Talk to your witnesses before the hearing and explain the issues in the case.
-You should prepare them for the types of questions that they will likely be asked either by you or your representative and the DOE counsel.
+You should prepare them for the types of questions that they will likely be asked either by you or your representative and the DOE Counsel.
 Be aware that your witnesses will likely learn the details of the DOE's case, and that these details may well include information that you consider private.
+As noted above, DOE Counsel may offer to question your witnesses on your behalf.

 (13) Will I be able to question the DOE's witnesses?